xquery-mode/oook-selector/README.md

   (normal-top-level-add-subdirs-to-load-path))

 (require 'xdbc-setup)

+;; Uncomment the following line if your Clojure project uses ml-file-loading:
+;; (provide 'ml-file-loading)

+;; default server configuration
+;; Note: You don't need this section if you use an LW configuration service.
+(setq xdmp-servers
+  '(:rest-server (:host "localhost" :port "8000" :user "admin" :password "admin")
+    :xdbc-server (:host "localhost" :port "9000" :user "admin" :password "admin"))) ;; make sure that cider-any-uruk has our current XDBC server configuration (xdmp-propagate-server-to-cider-any-uruk)
 ```
 xdbc-setup does some initialization in addition to just loading the
 xdbc-selector.
 If you want to do this step yourself and just load the